 The HSE’s lawful basis under the General Data Protection Regulation for processing personal data relating to the vaccine programme is as follows:

-o for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of Union or Member State law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy (Article 9.2(i) GDPR;
+- For reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of Union or Member State law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy (Article 9.2(i) GDPR

 Will my information be processed outside the European Economic Area (EEA)

 While the Vaccine Information System is hosted within the European Economic Area (EEA), some of the management and support of the Vaccine Information System is provided by the HSE’s suppliers from countries outside the EEA.
 It may occasionally be necessary for these HSE suppliers to process vaccine data in countries outside the EEA.

 In compliance with GDPR, the HSE and these suppliers have entered into appropriate arrangements as set out in Chapter V of the GDPR in order to facilitate the processing of vaccine data outside the EEA.

 How long your information will be kept